Sylvia Grace Borda: Research and teaching

-Borda has held teaching positions as Senior Photography Lecturer at University of Salford from January – September 2010, as MA Convenor in Photography and Imaging at Queen's University Belfast, and Associate Researcher in New Media at the University of British Columbia.
+Borda has held teaching positions as Senior Photography Lecturer at University of Salford from January – September 2010, as MA Convenor in Photography and Imaging at Queen's University Belfast, Associate Professor in Digital Arts at Emily Carr University of the Art and Design and Associate Researcher in New Media at the University of British Columbia.
 From 2009–2016 Borda was an Honorary Research Fellow in Visual Arts at the University of Stirling, Scotland.

 In her academic posts, Borda examined how "cognitive responses evolve over time in relation to a media stimuli" as part of her broader research interests in "examination of popular culture and in the emergence of convergent graphical user interface systems."
 At the same time, Borda conducted research on "accessibility standards, tools and the plausibility of their facilitation for projects supporting cultural collections".
 She has participated in research projects on PDA deployment and cultural/visual recognition, examined the Canadian Heritage Information Network's mobile technologies and new wireless (was) enabled catalogue, and was the architect behind EdWeb, an "educational on-line content generation tool, designed to meet England's National Curriculum needs for school children aged 8–13."